ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 PAT if you feel it fits your needs better.

-Deploying by Using a Bot
+Deploying by using a bot
 """"""""""""""""""""""""
 To deploy documentation to a repository other than the one where the documentation is generated, you must have permissions to access (*read/write*) this second repository.